July 1, 2019

 Isofrequency contour map for haplogroup I2-CTS10228, see the full resolution

-A map based on linguistic and archaeological data.
-It is also confirmed by historiographical, anthropological, and genetic data.
+A map based on archaeological and linguistic data.
 For a high-quality map see Scribble Maps

 Considering the conclusion that the haplogroup I-PH908 arrived in the Early Middle Ages from the North this post will be a synthesis of the countries of origin of the I-PH908 subclades found at the YFull YTree v9.02.00, Y-DNA Haplotree, and Y-haplogroup I2a Project (including a post and post from 26 January 2021) at FTDNA.
 The information will be used to make a simplified draft tree, approximately visually localize them North of Southeastern Europe, and presume the subclades movement to Southeastern Europe.
 However, it is emphasized that the information is based on a very limited and biased number of samples who made the NGS test and does not necessarily reflect the factual reality in accordance with scientific frequency and diversity due to sampling bias.
 If each PH908 individual in Eastern and Central Europe would have been tested, due to the old formation and TMRCA age of subclades and participation in the Early Slavic migrations, probably all of them are more or less scattered in both parts of Europe.